jupyter/docker-stacks/docs/using/faq.md

 `Jovyan` is often a special term used to describe members of the Jupyter community.
 It is also used as the user ID in the Jupyter Docker stacks or referenced in conversations.
-You can find more information [here](https://docs.jupyter.org/en/latest/community/content-community.html#what-is-a-jovyan).
+You can find more information on [the Jupyter Community documentation](https://docs.jupyter.org/en/latest/community/content-community.html#what-is-a-jovyan).

 ## How to give root permissions to the user